MeltwaterArchive/storyplayer/modules/zeromq/usingZmq.md

 _usingZmq()_ allows you to create ZeroMQ sockets, and to send and receive data over those sockets.

+The source code for these actions can be found in the class _DataSift\Storyplayer\Prose\UsingZmq_.

 ## Behaviour And Return Codes

 If the action succeeds, control is returned to your code.  __Most actions return a value__, which breaks the normal convention for a _usingXXXX()_ module, but which we feel makes sense in this specific case.